duc-le/duc-le.github.io/README.md

 # About
+My name is Duc Le, I'm a freelance computer security researcher from Vietnam.
+My research focuses on Windows Kernels, malware analysis and system programming.

+In my freetime I play CTF, write code and solve crackme challenges.

 This is my personal blog hosted from github using [Jekyll](https://jekyllrb.com/) with [Daktilo](https://github.com/kronik3r/daktilo) theme.

-# License
-The contents of this repository is licensed under [The MIT License.](https://opensource.org/licenses/MIT)